IKIGAI LEADERSHIP TRAINING PROGRAMS

 Ikigai is not a Western productivity hack.
 It is a deeply human concept that should be understood in the context of positive psychology.
 In Japan, ikigai is often described as a measure of well-being.
 Research shows that it is strongly associated with:

 As a leader, employer, or HR manager, your role is not to “give” your employees ikigai.
 Ikigai is multi-dimensional, subjective, and personal.
-Your responsibility is to create the conditions, culture, and belief in a positive future so that your staff can experience their work and roles as sources of ikigai.
+Your responsibility is to create the environment, conditions, culture, and positive future so that your staff can experience their work and roles as sources of ikigai.

 OUR SERVICES